China hits back at EU wine over solar panel duties

 Spain abstained on the solar panel duties.
 Under EU rules that is counted as a vote in favour.

 The EU is China's most important trading partner, while for the EU, China is second only to the United States.
-Chinese exports of goods to the bloc totalled 290 billion euros last year, with 144 billion euros going the other way.
+Chinese exports of goods to the bloc totalled 290 billion euros (244.7 billion pounds) last year, with 144 billion euros going the other way.

 Wine sales are only a fraction of overall exports to the rising Asian economic powerhouse but the move raises the risk of more tit-for-tat trade barriers.

-The EU now has 31 trade investigations underway, 18 of them involving China.
+The EU now has 31 ongoing trade investigations, 18 of them involving China.
 The largest to date is that into 21 billion euros of imports from China of solar panels, cells and wafers.

 The EU says it has evidence that Chinese firms are selling solar panels below cost - a practice known as dumping.
 But the initial duty of 11.8 percent announced on Tuesday by European Trade Commissioner Karel De Gucht was far below the average 47 percent that had been planned.